liquid-rocketry-illinois/RCP-Host/RCP.md

 This packet is used to return the state of a stepper motor.
 This is 9 additional bytes, making the packet length 13.

 The first byte indicates the stepper motor ID.
 The first 2 bits are unused, and the next 6 bits indicate the stepper motor ID.
-The next 4 bytes are a signed integer that encodes the stepper motor position, in millionths of degrees.
-The final 4 bytes are a signed integer that encodes the stepper motor speed, if available, in millionths of degrees per second.
+The next 4 bytes are a 32-bit float that encodes the stepper motor position, in degrees.
+The final 4 bytes are a 32-bit float that encodes the stepper motor speed, if available, in degrees per second.

 ### Pressure Transducer Data